mickymacirl/rathmackneecastle/README.md

 **Actual:**

-The website behaved as expected, issue with the center of text in the confirm.html page on a larger browser window of 700px.
-This issue is listed in the Bugs and Issues section below.
+The website behaved as expected, with an initial issue with the center of text in the confirm.html page on a screen size of 700px.
+This issue is listed in the Bugs and Issues section below as being solved.

 The website was tested on the following physical devices, with no resizing issues seen: